jenningsloy318/Docker-Cluster/Kubernetes/Operations/README.md

    - deploy ingress rule via [mon-ingress.yaml](./Monitor/mon-ingress.yaml) to expose the services to outside.
    - import several dashboards, first is  [Kubernetes cluster monitoring (via Prometheus)](https://grafana.net/dashboards/315) , [Docker Dashboard](https://grafana.net/dashboards/179) is another one, also this one [Docker and system monitoring](https://grafana.net/dashboards/893). after import them, we need to do some adjustments to meet our needs
   - add new prometheus/alertmanager conf and alert-rules via configuring the  respective configmap, then re-create the configmap or update the configmap, and then reload prometheus/alertmanager as decribed in preceeding  section.

+8. Software upgrade

+   usually, we want to upgrade the software to the a newer version seamlessly, two options are available
+   - blue/green upgrading, when new version arrives, deploy a comletely same environment, when new environment is up, switch the loadbalancer to point to new environment.
+   - rolling update, I have figured out this. few things need to consider.

+      - configure the stratedy,make it the strategy type to RollingUpdate, and configure the parameter of RollingUpdate. maxSurge means the additional pod above the default  repica, and maxUnavailable: means the max unavailabe pods; minReadySeconds: how long a new created pod will be considered availabe,this para can be used with readinessProbe.

+        ```yaml

+         strategy:
+           type: RollingUpdate
+           rollingUpdate:
+             maxSurge: 1
+             maxUnavailable: 1
+         minReadySeconds: 5
+        ```
+      - Configure the livenessprobe in the container section, readinessProbe: Periodic probe of container service readiness.
+Container will be removed from service endpoints if the probe fails.

+         ```yaml
+         readinessProbe:
+           tcpSocket:
+             port: 8080
+           initialDelaySeconds: 15
+         livenessProbe:
+           tcpSocket:
+             port: 8080
+           initialDelaySeconds: 300
+         ```